Discover the newest superfood of the stars; kale is full of health benefits. Read more about kale, get some recipes, and learn about cautions.

 3. Low in calories

 A cup of chopped kale has only 33 calories.
-Great for weight loss!
+Eat lots as it is great for weight loss!

 4. Great at fighting many cancers

-Kale is rich in organosulfur compounds which are known to figh cancer, especially colon cancer.
+Kale is rich in organosulfur compounds that are known to fight cancer, especially colon cancer.

 5. Supports a healthy immune system.